-Additionally, I spent several weeks putting together a 40-minute YouTube video that I embedded in the article.
-By doing this, I attracted a large audience that appreciated the more nuanced tutorial that provided more information and action steps than other people had written in that space.
+I also spent several weeks putting together a 40-minute YouTube video embedded in the article.
+By doing this, I attracted a large audience that appreciated the more nuanced tutorial that provided more information and action steps than others had written in that space.

 How can you apply this to your blog?

 Having a strong blog doesn’t only mean writing longer articles than your competition.
-You must make deliberate decisions and create a brand strategy that differentiates your blog from other blogs in your niche.
+You must make deliberate decisions and create a brand strategy that differentiates your blog from others in your niche.

 Fortunately, there are many ways that you can differentiate your blog:

-- People may be attracted to your blog because of your hilarious or unusual writing style.
+- Your blog may attract people because of your hilarious or unusual writing style.